apache/trafficcontrol/docs/source/glossary.rst

 		.. seealso:: Federations are currently only manageable by directly using the :ref:`to-api`.
 The endpoints related to federations are :ref:`to-api-federations`, :ref:`to-api-federation_resolvers`, :ref:`to-api-federations-id-deliveryservices`, :ref:`to-api-federations-id-deliveryservices-id`, :ref:`to-api-federations-id-federation_resolvers`, :ref:`to-api-federations-id-users`, and :ref:`to-api-federations-id-users-id`.

+	First-tier
+	First-tier cache
+	First-tier caches
+	First-tier cache server
+	First-tier cache servers
+		Closest to the client or end-user.
+The first tier in a :term:`Topology` is the tier that serves the client, similar to the :term:`Edge-tier`.

 	forward proxy
 	forward proxies
 		A forward proxy acts on behalf of the client such that the :term:`origin server` is (potentially) unaware of the proxy's existence.
 All Mid-tier :term:`cache servers` in a Traffic Control based CDN are :dfn:`forward proxies`.
 In a :dfn:`forward proxy` scenario, the client is explicitly configured to use the the proxy's IP address and port as a :dfn:`forward proxy`.
 The client always connects to the :dfn:`forward proxy` for content.
 The content provider does not have to change the URL the client obtains, and is (potentially) unaware of the proxy in the middle.